Air2air/northworks/public/content/c_aikin.md

 While in high school she became proficient playing trumpet, baritone horn and piano.
 She was also interested in acting.
 Although she was aware that she could sing rather well, she didn't take it very seriously until one day, while auditioning for a high school musical, the music director asked her to sing some scales for him.

-The small 15-year-old straightend up, took a breath and proceeded to pour out three octaves of gorgeous tone, ending up with a ringingly perfect high "C." It was something she had never done before.
+The small 15-year-old straightened up, took a breath and proceeded to pour out three octaves of gorgeous tone, ending up with a ringingly perfect high "C." It was something she had never done before.

-He was shocked � and her life was changed forever.
+He was shocked ' and her life was changed forever.

 *